JJL0rtez/Adobe-Demos/README.md

 ***CODE EXAMPLES***

 ## Photoshop
-The image files are part of a "map" pack for a Minecraft server that I donate my time to through development work and administration.
+The image files are part of a "map" pack for a Minecraft server that I donate my time to through development and administration work.

 Each map is required to be a 128x128 pixel PNG image, and when added to the server, allows the players to use these images as they build things in-game.